chvolow24/jackdaw/README.md

 Two scripts are provided in this repository to make installation and updating easier: `install.sh` and `update.sh`.
 I don't want to actively encourage their use, because I don't want to encourage you to run bash scripts written by strangers on your machine.
 But I use them, and they're there if you want them.

 Executing `install.sh` will attempt to install Jackdaw's dependencies ([SDL2](https://www.libsdl.org/) and [SDL2_ttf](https://wiki.libsdl.org/SDL2_ttf/FrontPage)) on your system.
+In order to do so, it will also install homebrew on macos if not already installed.
 It will then build the `jackdaw` executable, and move it to `/usr/local/bin`, so that you can run it from the command line in any directory.

-`update.sh` pulls any avilable updates from the remote repository, re-executes itself*, and then moves the executable to `/usr/local/bin`.
+`update.sh` pulls any available updates from the remote repository, re-executes itself*, and then moves the executable to `/usr/local/bin`.

-*This is basically to make it so that you don't have to `git pull` yourself, and so that any updates made to `update.sh` remotely are reflected when you run it locally.
+*This is basically to make it so that you don't have to `git pull` in order to run the latest version of `update.sh`.
 But it would also be a great way for me to run malicious code on your computer!
-Please be careful!
+Proceed with caution (or trust).

 ### Manual Installation